hpesoj/gsl-pointers/README.md

        owner<array<T*>> p5 = new T[n];
           iterator<T*>  p6 = p5;

-This approach will allow static analysis tools to enable a small subset of operations for `T*` by default, allowing certain "dangerous" features to be enabled one-by-one via annotations.
+This approach would allow static analysis tools to enable a small "safe" subset of operations for `T*` by default, allowing specific "unsafe" features to be enabled one-by-one as required using annotations.
 Static analysis tools can warn wherever a "feature" is used without its corresponding annotation.
 For example:

     T t1 = p1[1]; // warning: array subscription without `array` or `iterator`
     p2++;         // warning: pointer arithmetic without `iterator`